 - What if someone who read our About Us page figured out I am gay and was waiting for me?

 - What if something in my backpack wasn’t “legal”?

 - Would my guide be “watching” me the entire time I was there?

 - What if an overzealous police officer stopped me for some reason?

 Everything was “What if?
 What about?
 What if?”

 Apprehension about a trip to Iran is normal, given the political atmosphere we live in.
+It’s completely normal to wonder is Iran safe for tourists.
 But I never felt anything but happy and welcomed.
 The biggest rule I worried about there was where I could and could not take pictures.

 Iran is a theocracy